icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 - [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) - A Sneak-like plugin offering unparalleled navigation speed via ahead-of-time displayed labels, that eliminate the pause between entering the search pattern and selecting the target.
 <!--lint ignore double-link-->
-- [mini.jump](https://github.com/echasnovski/mini.nvim#minijump) - 模块 [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) for smarter jumping to a single character.
+- [mini.jump](https://github.com/echasnovski/mini.nvim#minijump) - Module of [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) for smarter jumping to a single character.
 - [mfussenegger/nvim-ts-hint-textobject](https://github.com/mfussenegger/nvim-ts-hint-textobject) - Region selection with hints on the AST nodes of a document powered by treesitter.
 - [rlane/pounce.nvim](https://github.com/rlane/pounce.nvim) - An EasyMotion-like plugin for quick cursor movement using fuzzy search.